bavla/OpenAlex/code/README.md

   - version 1.
 March 22, 2024; added partitions pYear, hit, type, lang
   - version 2.
 May 5, 2024; OpenAlex2Pajek split to Cite and All parts
   - version 3.
 May 11, 2024; Collaboration between countries
+  - version 4.
+June 18, 2024; Problem with the NULL values

 ## Examples